• Skip to primary navigation

 Nothing says fall like pumpkin spice.
 It’s everywhere, and for good reason… it’s delicious!
 And these cookies are no exception.
 They are soft and chewy and oh so yummy!

-Oatmeal Pumpkin Spice Cookies are a great treat to have on hand and perfect for Thanksgiving Dinner or Christmastime.
+This Pumpkin Spice Cookie recipe is a great treat to have on hand and perfect for the fall.
 Additionally, they are an excellent cookie recipe for a cookie exchange or make extra and hand them out as gifts.

 These cookies are filled with delicious fall pumpkin spices like cinnamon, nutmeg, ginger, and cloves.
 You can buy pre-made pumpkin spice at most groceries stores or online.